sidnarayanan/running_from_tarball/README.md

 # Running from Tarball

-This is a small tool to privately generate events for Moriond17 analyses.
+This is a small tool to privately generate MiniAOD events for Moriond17 analyses.

 ## Installation